elegant-scipy/elegant-scipy/markdown/ch4.markdown

 A rock slope consists of thousands of reflectors.
 A range bin can be thought of as a large sphere with the radar at its center that intersects the slope along a ragged line.
 The scatterers on this line will produce reflections in this range bin.
-The reflectors are essentially randomly arranged along the line.
 The wavelength of the radar (distance the transmitted wave travels in one oscillation second) is about 30 mm.
 The reflections from scatterers separated by odd multiples of a quarter wavelength in range, about 7.5 mm, will